CMS Web Interface: Options for Transitioning to a New Reporting Method

 Our team has listed the equivalent eCQM ID on this chart below.
 We’ve also given you a colored guide.
 This is again just our opinion here, but as we’ve worked with clients to implement these measures over the years, we’ve found some to be easier than others.
 Green is easy, yellow is a bit difficult, and red is very difficult.

-Also note, the three measures listed at the top in gray are your required measures if you choose the APP Framework.
+Also note, the three measures listed at the top in gray are your required measures if you choose or are required to report using the APP framework.

 Medisolv Can Help

-We consistently hear from our clients that the biggest differentiator between Medisolv and other vendors is the level of one-on-one support.
+We consistently hear from our clients that the biggest differentiator between Medisolv and other vendors is the level of one-of-one support.
+Especially if you use an EHR vendor right now, you’ll notice a huge difference.

 Denise Scott, Director of Ambulatory Services, brings decades of experience in healthcare and HIT implementation and optimization to Medisolv.
 Prior to joining Medisolv, Denise was a Director of Quality, Informatics and Clinical Integration for two large medical groups in Massachusetts and the former Manager of HIT Services at Masspro.
 Denise is a subject matter expert on workflow redesign, quality improvement using technology, and is board certified in Nursing Informatics.